Paxa/light_record/README.md

 This allow you to interate big amount of data without using `find_each` or `find_in_batches` because with `light_records_each` it will use very low memory.
 Or allow you to use `find_in_batches` with bigger batch size

 \* Please note that time will be as a ruby [Time](http://ruby-doc.org/core-2.3.0/Time.html) object, instead of [TimeWithZone](http://api.rubyonrails.org/classes/ActiveSupport/TimeWithZone.html).
-To make it in correct timezone you can call it as:
+To make it in correct time zone you can call it as:

 ```ruby
 record.created_at.in_time_zone(Time.zone)